This course is currently suspended.

-PgCert Collaborative Working: Education and Therapy
+Collaborative Working: Education and Therapy - PgCert

-This PgCert Collaborative Working: Education and Therapy course offers an innovative interdisciplinary learning opportunity for education staff and allied health professionals.
+This PgCert in Collaborative Working: Education and Therapy course offers an innovative interdisciplinary learning opportunity for education staff and allied health professionals.
 It will equip you to support children or young people with additional support needs/special educational needs to access the curriculum and participate in school life through enhanced collaborative working.

 The course offers a flexible delivery pattern, with a fully online option, meaning that you can fit study around your career.